 - Keep a journal: Write down moments from the reflections that strike you, as well as the thoughts, inspirations and resolutions that arise from your prayer and reflection.
 (If you would like a guide to journaling, click to download our Meditation Journal Sheet.)

-Often times when we visit the sick or the homebound— family, friends, or neighbors— we are not sure what to do for them, how to comfort them, or even what to talk about.
-But we know that we want to show them our love and bring them peace and joy.
+Often, when we visit the sick or the homebound— family, friends, or neighbors—we are not sure what to do for them, how to comfort them, or even what to talk about.
+We know, however, that we want to show them our love and ask God to fill them with peace and joy.
 Here are a few tips that we hope can help: